inSure (SURE) Price Reaches $0.0095 on Major Exchanges

-inSure (SURE) traded flat against the dollar during the 1-day period ending at 23:00 PM E.T. on March 18th. inSure has a total market cap of $34.02 million and $125,961.00 worth of inSure was traded on exchanges in the last day.
-During the last seven days, inSure has traded flat against the dollar.
-One inSure coin can now be purchased for $0.0095 or 0.00000028 BTC on cryptocurrency exchanges.
+inSure (SURE) traded flat against the U.S. dollar during the one day period ending at 21:00 PM Eastern on March 19th. inSure has a total market capitalization of $34.02 million and $125,961.00 worth of inSure was traded on exchanges in the last day.
+During the last week, inSure has traded flat against the U.S. dollar.
+One inSure coin can currently be bought for approximately $0.0095 or 0.00000028 BTC on exchanges.

 - KnoxFS (KFX) traded flat against the dollar and now trades at $15.07 or 0.00049800 BTC.